Mishti Doi Bangladeshi

 Mishti Doi is a beloved Bengali sweet yogurt set in earthenware pots, made by reducing milk, caramelizing sugar or date jaggery, and fermenting overnight into a dense, caramel-hued custard.
 Bogra's version is famously thick, smoky, and gently tangy.

-A spoon sinks into a dense, silky custard the color of toffee.
-It is deeply sweet with the molasses depth of date jaggery, balanced by a clean yogurt tang and a faint earthy smokiness from the clay pot.
+A spoon sinks into a dense, silky custard the color of toffee—the giveaway is that it sets firm enough to scoop and slice, not pour.
+It is deeply sweet with the molasses, butterscotch-like depth of date-palm jaggery, balanced by a clean yogurt tang.
 Cool, rich, and impossibly smooth.

-Reducing the milk concentrates its proteins and sugars for a thicker set, while caramelized sugar adds both color and toasty flavor.
-Overnight fermentation by lactic bacteria produces the tang, and the porous clay pot wicks away moisture to firm the custard further.
+Reducing the milk concentrates its proteins and sugars for a thicker set, and the long simmer browns the milk to build color and toasty flavor; caramelized sugar and date-palm jaggery deepen both.
+Overnight fermentation by lactic bacteria from the starter produces the tang, and the porous unglazed clay pot wicks away whey while moderating the temperature for the culture, firming the custard further.

 Variations